cbockermann/streams/streams-performance/README.md

 ```

 The receiver is running on the machine on port 6001.
+If you want to define your own port, just add that certain number as an argument while starting Performance Receiver.
 In your configuration XML you can now add the lines:

 ```